 With an abundance of delicious turkey, pies hand-crafted with love, and the joy of being surrounded by your friends and family, Wisconsin celebrates Thanksgiving right.
 To make the most of this holiday, plan a reunion with old friends the night before the holiday, volunteer to help those less fortunate, or work off that turkey by running a marathon.
-Here’s how to have the quintessential Thanksgiving in Wisconsin.
+Here’s our 2023's 10 Best Thanksgiving Activities and Events in Wisconsin.

 It’s no secret that the night before Thanksgiving is popular among the bar scene.
 Each town has their own establishment of choice.
 If you are looking for something a little different this year, come celebrate November 22 at the Hitchin’ Post as they put on their annual “Night Before Thanksgiving Bash.”
 Stop by for great food, drinks, and music.